-Its latest version is RHEL 8.1 and it ships with a ton of changes including cockpit web console performance and feature updates, System Purpose and a unified ISO support by Anaconda, LUKS2 disk encryption format support, 5-level paging, and tables support, RPM updates, BIND updates, etc.
+Its latest version is RHEL 8.2 and it ships with a ton of changes including cockpit web console performance and feature updates, System Purpose, and a unified ISO support by Anaconda, LUKS2 disk encryption format support, 5-level paging, and tables support, RPM updates, BIND updates, etc.

 RHEL is not free but you can try it for free, but it, or talk to a Red Hatter using the links provided in the official website.

-For RHEL 8 installation instructions, read our guide Installation of RHEL 8 with Screenshots.
+For RHEL 8 installation instructions, read our guides:

 CentOS is a community-driven project focused on delivering a free and robust open-source Operating Systems in 2 versions, CentOS Linux – a consistent and manageable platform that suits a variety of deployments, and the new CentOS Stream – a rolling-release distro that derives virtually all of its features from RHEL and Fedora Linux.